West Loop: Chicago's hottest foodie 'hood

 Goat empanadas, Roman lamb ravioli, craft cocktails and expensive real estate are what's for sale now in this neighborhood west of Chicago's downtown Loop.

-In the past eight or nine years, the area west of the Kennedy Expressway has seen a who's who of Chicago chefs open new spots along Randolph Street's Restaurant Row and on streets a few blocks to the north and south.
+In the past nine or ten years, the area west of the Kennedy Expressway has seen a who's who of Chicago chefs open new spots along Randolph Street's Restaurant Row and on streets a few blocks to the north and south.

 Sarah Grueneberg, the James Beard Foundation's 2017 Best Chef of the Great Lakes, fits right into this neighborhood with a very high concentration of very good eating.